Frequently asked questions about annual reports

 However, the annual report must always be accompanied by the financial statements and any associated notes.
 The financial statements should also include an auditor’s report.

-There is no separate processing fee for checking the account.
 A processing fee is charged for processing the annual report in accordance with the Police Payment Ordinance.
-In 2024, processing the annual report will cost EUR 120.
+In 2026, processing the annual report will cost EUR 205.

 The estimates presented in the annual plan are not binding, so there will be no penalties for exceeding or falling short of them.
 So, provide revenue and cost estimates with as much accuracy as you can.
 The annual plan can also be a completely free-form document.